GithubCsaba/testautomation/src/test/resources/features/userstories.md

 12.
 As a customer,
-I want to add the add the cheapest product in the category "mineral water" to the trolley on the website by TESCO, so that I can check if there is a product with "Club Card" price (class="offer-text").
+I want to add the cheapest product in the category "mineral water" to the trolley on the website by TESCO, so that I can check if there is a product with "Club Card" price (class="offer-text").